-I’ve created this resource page for your online commerce and website needs.
+I’ve created this resource page for your online needs.
 Bookmark or save it into Evernote, so you’ll have the page handy when you need it!
 A lot of trial and error went into selecting these resources.
 For every product or service on this page, I rejected at least three others.
 So I consider these the cream of the crop for solopreneurs.

 Disclosure: some of the links below are affiliate links.
 This means I will earn a commission — at no additional cost to you — if you decide to purchase products or services via these links.
 I have experience with all of these companies, and I recommend them because they provide quality products and services.

 Automation TOP 5 (These will automate 80% of your work)